 ImpENSA (Improving Early Nutrition and Health in South Africa) is a capacity building project co-funded by the Erasmus+ Programme of the European Union.
-The project aims to facilitate continued professional development & strengthen relations between higher education and the wider economic and social environment through the development of an innovative, evidence-based, blended learning programme for health care professionals, with the focus on the first 1000 days of life.
+The project aims to facilitate continued professional development and strengthen relations between higher education and the wider economic and social environment through the development of an innovative, evidence-based, blended learning programme for health care professionals, with the focus on the first 1000 days of life.

-- North-West University, South Africa
+- North-West University

-- Stellenbosch University, South Africa
+- Stellenbosch University

-- University of Cape Town, South Africa
+- University of Cape Town

-- University of Southampton, United Kingdom
+- University of Southampton

-- Medical University of Warsaw, Poland
+- Medical University of Warsaw

 - Association for Dietetics in South Africa